Quick Links

 We thoroughly enjoyed learning about the festival of Diwali and hearing about this first hand from our wonderful visitor Seema.
 The children were very enthusiastic and enjoyed seeing all the lovely artefacts such as diva lamps and special clothes.
 They also enjoyed the retell of the story of Rama and Sita against the evil king Ravana.

-We had lots of fun watching the Jack and the Beanstalk production!
+We had lots of fun watching the Production of Snow White near Christmas and the children did a fantastic Nativity production!

 Engaging with our learning